7.2. Data types

 Returns a copy of this string, with all characters turned into lowercase characters.

-For example, 'This is GOOD'.upper()
+For example, 'This is GOOD'.lower()

 returns 'this is good'